AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-7-frontiers.md

 ## Can larger neuron groups make the verifier exact?

-The same study proves a universal convex barrier.
-Even the optimal convex description of every neuron in each complete layer is inexact for some networks.
+The expressiveness analysis proves a universal convex barrier.
+Even if a verifier uses the optimal convex description for every neuron in an entire layer, some networks remain inexact.
 Extending the relaxation across any fixed finite number of consecutive layers still cannot guarantee exactness.
 A larger local window preserves more relationships, but spurious points can reappear when the verifier convexifies and propagates information through the remaining layers.

-Multi-neuron reasoning nevertheless creates two routes to exact bounds that single-neuron reasoning cannot match as efficiently:
+The expressiveness analysis also identifies two ways multi-neuron reasoning can recover exact bounds:

 1. **Transform the network.** Add carefully designed ReLU neurons that preserve the original function while carrying important input relationships forward.